openpatata/openpatata-data/_schemas/docs/question.md

 * [required] **answers** (`array [string]`)

-    URL to the answer(s) on parliament's website.
+    URL to the answer(s) on Parliament's website.

 * [required] **by** (`array [string]`)

-    The names of the MPs asking the question.
+    The name(s) of the MP(s) asking the question.

 * [required] **date** (`string`)

-    Date the question was asked.
+    Date when the question was asked.

 * [required] **heading** (`string`)